 Most rheumatology departments have a team of RCNS's.
 The services offered may vary but most patients can expect the following:

 - A dedicated rheumatology helpline

 - Nurse-led follow up clinics

-- Opportunities for education
+- Opportunities for education and self-management

 What is a dedicated rheumatology Helpline?